Which Comes First: Starting HSA or Maxing 401(k)?

-In general I am a fan of having a HDHP with an HSA for people who are generally healthy and don’t have family health issues to manage.
+In general I am a fan of having a HDHP with an HSA for a person who is healthy and doesn’t have family health issues.

 An HSA allows you to contribute pre-tax dollars to your account and accumulate money towards future health costs.